Impersonation and CLR Integration Security

 When managed code accesses external resources, SQL Server does not automatically impersonate the current execution context under which the routine is executing.
 Code in EXTERNAL_ACCESS and UNSAFE assemblies can explicitly impersonate the current execution context.

-In SQL Server 2008, there are behavior changes in impersonation.
-For more information, see Breaking Changes to Database Engine Features in SQL Server 2008.
+For information on behavior changes in impersonation, see Breaking Changes to Database Engine Features in SQL Server 2008.

 The in-process data access provider provides an application programming interface, SqlContext.WindowsIdentity, that can be used to retrieve the token associated with the current security context.
 Managed code in EXTERNAL_ACCESS and UNSAFE assemblies can use this method to retrieve the context and use the .NET Framework WindowsIdentity.Impersonate method to impersonate that context.
 The following restrictions apply when user code explicitly impersonates: